Merge Sort

 tips:

-The stop condition in MergeSort() cannot be “start <= end” (partition the array into [X] and [Ø]), because this will causes infinite loop. (之后二分的结果会一直为0 -> 0 == 0)
+The stop condition in MergeSort() cannot be “start <= end” (partitioning into [X] and [Ø]), because that would cause an infinite loop.

 Leave a comment